nkymark/nkymark.github.io/_pages/downloads.md

 On the left section of the GUI are popup menus for the user to establish some key simulation settings.
 The simulation settings available are as follows:
 - *Fault Mode*: To induce any of the 11 faults available.
 A fault-free scenario is also available and is selected by default.
 As of current development, only single fault scenarios are available.
 - *Driving Cycle*: A selection of 4 industrial standard driving cycles:
-  * Worldwide harmonised Light vehicles Test Proce- dure (WLTP)
+  * Worldwide harmonised Light vehicles Test Procedure (WLTP)
   * New European Driving Cycle (NEDC)
   * Extra-Urban Driving Cycle (EUDC)
   * EPA Federal Test Procedure (FTP-75)